Gifts Through Bequest

 - Opportunity to designate your gift to a specific program or interest you care about

-- Ease of arrangement.
-It is simple for your attorney to incorporate gift language as a part of the drafting process
+- It is simple for your attorney to incorporate gift language as a part of the drafting process

 Learn how to make a bequest and create your legacy with Adler University.

 “My wife, Katrine Kirn, Ph.D., and I are both psychologists, and decided that the best way to support the University’s mission is to support its students through a bequest dedicated to scholarship support.
 While our ’legacy‘ means may be modest, we hope to be part of the ‘Future Adler.’” -Steve Kirn, Former Trustee

 If you are considering a bequest gift, please let us know and share our sample bequest language with your attorney.